Health Insurance for Citizens of EU Member States

 Individuals from EU member countries can also take out extra health insurance cover (covering repatriation).
 The Czech State Health Insurance Company provides a commercial insurance product for those staying in the country for longer periods as tourists (www.vzp.cz).
 You will find more information on health insurance in the Czech Republic on the Centre for International reimbursements website(www.cmu.cz).

 Private and state healthcare facilities operate in the Czech Republic.
 The majority of them have agreements with the State Health Insurance Company on the provision and payment of healthcare.
-They provide patients with healthcare which is free at the point of delivery (this is also true for citizens of EU member countries holding a European Health Insurance Card – EHIC).
+They provide patients with healthcare that is free at the point of delivery (this is also true for citizens of EU member countries holding a European Health Insurance Card – EHIC).

 Accident and Emergency